Vonage/vonage-firebase-extensions/video-express/POSTINSTALL.md

 The code can be found in this [GitHub repo](https://github.com/Vonage/vonage-firebase-extensions/tree/main/demos).

-The Vonage CLI can be used to scaffold the demo application and be deployed to Firebase hosting.

-**INSTRUCTIONS GO HERE**

 ### More resources

 - blog post: [Video Express Is Here and Why It Is Awesome!](https://learn.vonage.com/blog/2021/09/23/video-express-is-here-and-why-it%E2%80%99s-awesome/)